February 17, 2013

 I was in a university town and when such Blues artists as Lightning Hopkins were brought to town the ‘séances’ were held in someone’s living room with maybe fifteen people attending, ten of which were girls worshipping blackness.
 Nevertheless White Blues was popularized by the British, spreading to American performers.

-I should point out that White performers of the forties and early fifties such as the Singing Cowboy Gene Autry sang may Blues based songs.
-Autry’s song The Yellow Rose Of Texas that is of course about a Negro woman.
+I should point out that White performers of the forties and early fifties such as the Singing Cowboy Gene Autry sang many Blues based songs.
+Autry’s song The Yellow Rose Of Texas is of course about a Negro woman, high yellow.

 By decades end the cohort’s fascination with exaggerated notions of freedom and revolution had turned into drug addiction and violence.
 By the late sixties looney tunes like Bomber Billy Ayers and his female side kick Bernardine Dohrn with their Weatherman organization and the Jewish Defense League and its offshoot the Jewish Defense Organization were killing and bombing at will and furthermore they would get away with it.
 ‘Free as a bird and guilty as Hell.’ as Bomber Billy Ayers would put it.